Frequently Asked Questions

 What is the Community Care Corps?

-The Community Care Corps is a new grant program that will fund and evaluate local models designed to place volunteers in communities to assist caregivers, older adults, and persons with disabilities in maintaining independence by providing non-medical care in home-based or community–based settings.
+The Community Care Corps is a national, federally funded grant program that funds and evaluates innovative local models designed to provide volunteer assistance to family caregivers, older adults, and adults with disabilities to assist in maintaining independence by providing nonmedical volunteer assistance in home-based or community–based settings.

 What exactly are you funding?

-We are funding innovative local models across the country to use volunteers to provide non-medical assistance to older adults, persons with disabilities, and family caregivers.
+Community Care Corps is funding innovative local models across the country to use volunteers to provide nonmedical assistance to older adults, adults with disabilities, and family caregivers.
 We will consider funding new programs and expansions of current programs.

 What are you trying to accomplish with the Community Care Corps?

 Community Care Corps funds are intended to increase the number of volunteer programs available at the local level to provide nonmedical care to older adults, adults with disabilities, and family caregivers.
 We are evaluating which local models work best so that a national volunteer care corps can be developed, and/or local models can be replicated across the country.

 A wide range of non-profit entities are invited to apply.
 Examples of the type of organizations that are eligible to apply are:

 Domestic public or private non-profit entities